Skip to main content

 props is short for properties!

 The way we pass in props and use them is fairly simple.
 We can pass props to one of our components the same way that we pass in an attribute to a regular HTML element.
-For example, we want our Button component to have a prop (property) called text, which is what the text that the button should display.
+For example, we want our Button component to have a prop (property) called text, which tells the button what text it should display.
 We can achieve that by doing the following.

 <Button text="What I want my button to say!" />

 Nice!
 Now we've successfully given our Button component a prop called text.
 Now how do we use it?
-For demonstration purposes, let's go back to our old Button component.
+Let's go back to our old Button component.

 const Button = () => {